Vojihna: Origin

 He was probably born around 1298.

-In a Chilandar charter of Uroš IV Dušan, Vojihna is mentioned as "nobleman and associate of my Empire, cousin Vojihna".
-This has been interpreted in several ways; Cirkovic understand this as the two are relatives, but the degree of kinship can not be determined.
-According to Vojicic, he is the son of Urošica, however this would mean that they are second cousins, thus Purkovic connects the kinship through Stefan Konstantin, making the two cousins.
+In a Chilandar charter of Emperor Uroš IV Dušan, Vojihna is mentioned as "nobleman and associate of my Empire, cousin Vojihna".
+This has been interpreted in several ways; Ćirković understand this as the two are relatives, but the degree of kinship can not be determined.
+According to Vojičić, he is the son of Urošica, however this would mean that they are second cousins, thus Purković connects the kinship through Stefan Konstantin, making the two cousins.

 It is thought that he is the same as the Župan Vojihna, who is mentioned in 1323, as an ally of Stephen Vladislav II, during the war of the throne against Stephen Uroš III following the death of Stephen Milutin.
 With emphasis on Vladislav II being the son of Dragutin, and Dušan calling Vojihna his cousin, this might be an evidence on Vojihna being the son of Urošica, the brother of Vladislav II.